Learning Support (SEND)

 We work hard to maintain good home/school links.
 We have regular newsletters with general news about the school.
 We have parental consultations evenings in the Autumn and Spring term.
 Parents also receive a mid-year and end of year report about their child’s progress.

-For children with special educational needs, we have additional meetings as necessary.
-For children with a Statement of SEN or an EHCP, we also have Annual Reviews, to which we invite external professionals.
+For children with special educational needs, we offer extended parental consultations during which we discuss and review their child's progress towards individualised targets on their Learning Plans.
+We also have additional meetings as necessary.
+For children with a Statement of SEND or an EHCP, we also have Annual Reviews, to which we invite external professionals.
 We will arrange these meetings at a mutually convenient time for parents, teachers and other professionals and encourage the child to be involved too, if they wish to do so.
-The SLT also hold ‘Pupil Progress Meetings’ with each class teacher to monitor each child’s progress and assess the success of strategies and interventions.

 All local authorities working with their partners must publish information about how children and young people 0 - 25 who have special educational needs and/or disabilities (SEND) are supported in their area.
 This is known as the local offer.
 The local offer includes information on: